 Understanding the R-Value of Cellulose Insulation

-Cellulose insulation is an eco-friendly insulation material made from recycled paper and treated with fire retardants.
+Cellulose insulation stands as an environmentally friendly insulation material created from recycled paper and treated with fire retardants.
 Its R-value ranges from 3.2 to 3.8 per inch, which is higher than fiberglass insulation.
 This means that cellulose insulation can offer better insulation performance than fiberglass insulation with the same thickness.

 Types of Cellulose Insulation and Their R-Values

 There are two types of cellulose insulation: loose-fill and dense-pack.
-Loose-fill cellulose insulation is made up of small particles that are blown into your attic space, while dense-pack cellulose insulation is installed by packing large amounts of cellulose insulation into a cavity, typically in walls.
+Loose-fill cellulose insulation comprises small particles blown into the attic space, while dense-pack cellulose insulation involves packing significant amounts of cellulose insulation into cavities, typically within walls.

 How to Choose The Right Cellulose Insulation for Your Attic?